“Need Assistance Getting a Community Gaming Grant?”

 Who we are:

-The Northern Lights Community Charitable Gaming Association is made up of 39 non-profit organizations from the communities of the Peace River Region of British Columbia.
-We are located in Dawson Creek, BC and we meet 4 times a year April, June, September, and November.
-The meeting days have been changed to the first Wednesday of April, June, September, and November.
+The Northern Lights Community Charitable Gaming Association is made up of 33 non-profit organizations from the communities of the Peace River Region of British Columbia.
+We are located in Dawson Creek, BC and we meet 4 times a year in the months of April, June, September, and November.
+The meeting days are the first Wednesday of April, June, and November, but the Annual General Meeting in September will be the 4th Wednesday.
 The meetings are held at the Child Development Center 9001 10th Street in Dawson Creek, BC.
-However, the June meeting will be held in Fort St John this year at the North Peace Cultural Centre.
+However, the June meeting will be held in Fort St John at the North Peace Cultural Centre.
 All the meetings start at 7:00 pm.

 *Please Note: Due to the Coronavirus 19 restrictions, all NLCCGA meetings will be virtual meetings until further notice.
-Secondly, due to the availability of the Zoom platform, the dates and times of these meetings may vary.
+Secondly, these virtual meetings will be on the Google Meet platform.
+The dates and times of these meetings may vary.
 However, the membership will be informed in advance by email, concerning the dates and times of these meetings.

 Our main purpose is to help advise and assist our members to complete their BC Community Gaming Grant Applications and their Capital Project Grants, so that they are successful in getting the grant funding they need, to help improve the quality of life for the people in their area of the Peace River Region in British Columbia.

 The areas of focus are Arts/Culture, Sports, Public Safety, Education, Public Safety, and Human and Social Needs.